 The row can be easily accessed by reclining and sliding the second-row seats with an easy-to-use latch.
 The available cargo space when the third row is raised is 17.2 cubic feet.
 This can be increased thanks to a folding second and third row.

 The space expands to 48.3 cubic feet when the third row is folded and 100.7 cubic feet when both rows are folded.

 Engine & Fuel Economy

-This midsize SUV packs a strong 273-horsepower, 3.7L V6 engine paired with a six-speed automatic transmission.
+This midsize SUV packs a strong 273-horsepower 3.7L V6 engine paired with a six-speed automatic transmission.
 The rated towing capacity is 3,500 lbs.
-The car offers a lot of power, but this is unfortunately at the expense of fuel economy.
+The car offers a lot of power, but this unfortunately comes at the expense of fuel economy.